MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/faq-add-administrators.md

 - Reporting Services: If the collection is configured with reporting resources, then a member of the **Team Foundation Content Manager** group.

-#### Q: I'm an admin, but I don't have permission to add a team project collection administrator.
+#### Q: I'm an admin, but I don't have permission to add a project collection administrator.
 What do I need?

 A: The following permissions are required: